 2.3 Planting Materials

 The groundnut varieties used were Yenyawoso and Nkosour.
 The seeds of both cultivars were obtained from the Council for Scientific and Industrial Research-Crop Research Institute, Fumesua, Kumasi.
-Yenyawoso is a widely grown local Spanish-type groundnut cultivar that matures in 95–100 days, and has a semi-erect growth habit.
+The Yenyawoso is a widely grown local Spanish-type groundnut cultivar that matures in 95–100 days, and has a semi-erect growth habit.
 It produces pods averaging 3.0 cm in length and 1.3 cm in diameter with a yield potential of 2.7 t/ha (NVRRC-CSIR, 2019).
-Nkosour is an improved, 120-day maturing Virginia bunch–type groundnut cultivar with a semi-erect growth habit.
+The Nkosour is an improved, 120-days maturing Virginia bunch–type groundnut cultivar with a semi-erect growth habit.
 The seeds measure approximately 1.4. cm in length and 0.8 cm in width with yield potential of 2.3 t/ha.

 2.4 Land Preparation, Field Layout and Planting